 The State Water Board has an independent obligation to consider the effect of approval of LADWP's petitions on public trust resources and to protect those resources where feasible.
 (National Audubon Society v.
 Superior Court (1983) 33 Cal.
 3d 419 [189 Cal.
 Rptr.
 346].)
 Public trust resources may include, but are not limited to, wildlife, fish, aquatic dependent species, streambeds, riparian areas, tidelands, and recreation in navigable waterways, as well as fisheries located in non-navigable waterways.
 In addition, it is the policy of this state that all state agencies, boards, and commissions shall seek to conserve endangered species and threatened species and shall use their authority in furtherance of the purposes of the California Endangered Species Act.
 State agencies should not approve projects that would jeopardize the continued existence of any endangered species or threatened species if there are reasonable and prudent alternatives available consistent with conserving the species or its habitat that would prevent jeopardy.
 (Fish & G. Code, §§ 2053 & 2055.)

-Proposed changes to the overall flow regime of the affected streams, Stream Monitoring and Restoration Program, and GLR and operations were based on the recommendations found in the 2010 Synthesis Report, which was the outcome of the SMT's monitoring and analysis in the Mono Basin over the last 23 years.
-The 2010 Synthesis Report states that the recommendations presented would accelerate the restoration of Rush, Lee Vining, Walker, and Parker Creeks, and improve associated habitats.
+Although the 2013 Agreement is not binding on the State Water Board, the State Water Board is supportive of the negotiated solution that meets the directives of Order 98-05.
+Proposed changes to the overall flow regime of the affected streams, Stream Monitoring and Restoration Program, GLR, and operations were based on the recommendations found in the 2010 Synthesis Report, which was the outcome of the SMT's monitoring and analysis in the Mono Basin over the last 23 years.
+The 2010 Synthesis Report states that the recommendations presented would accelerate the restoration of Rush, Lee Vining, Walker, and Parker creeks, and improve associated habitats.

 Division staff evaluated potential effects on public trust resources that could result from approval of the petitions for change.
-The proposed changes are predicated on current science and over two decades of studies conducted in the Mono Basin and the changes do not involve any modification to export amounts (other than the additional one-time 12,000 AF diversion amount which will help LADWP defray the costs of GLR outlet construction), or existing Mono Lake surface level elevation targets.
-The Mono Lake level elevation targets and related export criteria were a major part of the State Water Board's obligations in balancing of public trust in the Mono Basin in its prior decisions.
+The proposed changes are predicated on current science and over two decades of studies conducted in the Mono Basin.
+The changes do not involve any modification to export amounts (other than the additional one-time 12,000 AF diversion amount which will help LADWP defray the costs of GLR outlet construction) or existing Mono Lake surface level elevation targets.
+The Mono Lake level elevation targets and related export criteria were a major part of the State Water